 IMPORTANT: AFUE ratings measure the potential efficiency of heating systems.
 Lack of regular maintenance and tuneup may reduce your furnace’s actual performance.

-Some furnace issues are serious safety hazards.
-A cracked heat exchanger, for example, will allow carbon monoxide (CO), a byproduct of fuel combustion, into your home.
-This colourless, odourless gas is extremely dangerous, killing quickly and quietly.
-(To protect yourself and your family, please install a carbon monoxide alarm within 5 metres of every bedroom, as required by Ontario law.)
+Some natural gas furnace issues are serious safety hazards.
+A cracked heat exchanger, for example, could be emitting carbon monoxide (CO), a byproduct of fuel combustion, into your home.
+Carbon monoxide poisoning is a serious threat, and this colourless, odourless gas is extremely dangerous, killing quickly and quietly.

 Does your home have chilly rooms or entire floors that just never seem to warm up, no matter what the thermostat setting may be?
 The cause behind this unpleasant problem could be an older or incorrectly sized furnace.
 Furnace replacement will allow you to eliminate that uneven heating and take control of your home comfort.